Austin Gallery

 What we don't like

-Materials and long-term durability are good-for-the-price, not heirloom — this is value engineering.
+Its street price has climbed to ~$180, which erases the budget-hero status it launched with.
 The mesh grade is serviceable rather than the tight, high-tension weave of premium chairs, so it supports well but flexes a bit more over time.

-Best Full-Mesh with Flip-Up ArmsAlso Great
+Best Full-Mesh ValueAlso Great

 Back